 Talk to your doctor to find out what screenings and tests are right for you.

 The ParTNers for Health Wellness Program is a voluntary wellness program available to all state and higher education employees and spouses enrolled in health coverage.
+Local education, local government and retirees enrolled in health coverage have access to certain programs like disease management and the web portal.
 The program is administered according to federal rules permitting employer-sponsored wellness programs that seek to improve employee health or prevent disease, including the Americans with Disabilities Act of 1990, the Genetic Information Nondiscrimination Act of 2008 and the Health Insurance Portability and Accountability Act, as applicable, among others.
 If you choose to participate in the wellness program, you will be asked to complete a voluntary health questionnaire (assessment) that asks a series of questions about your health-related activities and behaviors and whether you have or had certain medical conditions (e.g., cancer, diabetes or heart disease).
-You will also be asked to complete a biometric screening, which will include a sample of your blood to determine blood sugar and cholesterol levels, blood pressure, height, weight and BMI.
-You are not required to complete the assessment or to participate in the biometric screening or other medical examinations.
+You are not required to complete the assessment or other medical examinations.

 If you are unable to participate in any of the health-related activities required to earn an incentive, you may be entitled to a reasonable accommodation or an alternative standard.
-You may request a reasonable accommodation or an alternative standard by contacting the ParTNers for Health Wellness Program.
+You may request a reasonable accommodation or an alternative standard by contacting the ParTNers for Health Wellness Program at 888.741.3390.

-The information from your health questionnaire and the results from your biometric screening will be used to provide you with information to help you understand your current health and potential risks.
+The information from your health questionnaire and the results from your biometric screening (active state and higher education employees and spouses only) will be used to provide you with information to help you understand your current health and potential risks.
 It may also be used to offer you services through the wellness program such as weight management, Diabetes Prevention Program and other programs.
 You also are encouraged to share your results or concerns with your own doctor.

 We are required by law to maintain the privacy and security of your personally identifiable health information (PHI).
 Although the wellness program and the State of Tennessee may use aggregate information it collects to design a program based on identified health risks in the workplace, the ParTNers for Health Wellness Program will never disclose any of your personal information either publicly or to your employer, except as necessary to respond to a request from you for a reasonable accommodation needed for you to participate in the wellness program, or as expressly permitted by law.
 Medical information that personally identifies you that is provided in connection with the wellness program will not be provided to your supervisors or managers and will never be used to make decisions regarding your employment.